EynaExp/FindThemAll/README.md

-# FindThemAll
-A tracker for phishing simulation that retrieves target information by a link.

-# 🎣 PhishTrack – Lightweight Phishing Simulation Tracker
+# FindThemAll – Lightweight Phishing Simulation Tracker

 A minimal, self-contained HTTP tracking tool designed for **authorized security awareness campaigns** and **phishing simulations**.
 When a target clicks your tracked link, detailed browser/environment information is silently collected and dispatched to your Telegram chat in real time.